MicrosoftDocs/sql-docs/docs/ssms/tutorials/connect-query-sql-server.md

 ---
-Title: "Tutorial: Connect and Query SQL Server using SQL Server Management Studio"
+Title: "Tutorial: Connect and query a SQL Server instance by using SQL Server Management Studio"
-description: A Tutorial for connecting to SQL Server using SQL Server Management Studio and running basic T-SQL queries.
+description: A tutorial for connecting to a SQL Server instance by using SQL Server Management Studio and running basic T-SQL queries.
 keywords: SQL Server, SSMS, SQL Server Management Studio
 author: MashaMSFT
 ms.author: mathoma